mrf345/flask_googletrans/README.md

 <h1 align='center'> flask_googletrans </h1>
 <h3 align='center'>
-    A Flask extension to add Googletrans google translation to the template with ability to cache translation to external .py file.
+    A Flask extension to add Googletrans google translation to the template with ability to cache translation to external pretty .json file.
 </h3>

 ## Install: